maddox/mac-api/README.md

     POST /volume/:level - Level: 0-100
     POST /dnd/:state - State: on or off
-    POST /audiodevice/:port/:device - Port: input or output, Device: name of device
+    POST /audiodevice/:port/:device - Port: input or output, Device: name of device POST /netflix/:command - Send command to netflix player on Google Chrome or Safari - Command can be playpause, play or pause.
+Safari also support commands forward and backward.</p>

+### Additional notes

+To use netflix commands in Safari, you must enable the 'Allow JavaScript from Apple Events' option in Safari's Develop menu to use 'do JavaScript'.

 ## Contributions